sillsdev/overcrowdin/README.md

 ### Requirements

-* .NET Core 2.1 : To install and use Overcrowdin, you need .NET Core 2.1, which can be downloaded from <a href="https://dotnet.microsoft.com/download/dotnet-core/2.1" target="_blank">Microsoft's website</a>.
+* .NET 8.0: To install and use Overcrowdin, you need .NET 8.0, which can be downloaded from <a href="https://dotnet.microsoft.com/download/dotnet/8.0" target="_blank">Microsoft's website</a>.

 ### Installation